 Intermission is normally for an academic or calendar year to allow for rejoining the course at a suitable point.
 Postgraduate research students may apply for shorter periods, (2 weeks minimum)

 Undergraduates courses and some Postgrad courses - BA, MEng, MMath, MSci, MBBChir and VetMB AND EMB, LLM, MASt, MBA, MCL, M.Fin, MMus and PGCE

-You must contact your Tutor to discuss your situation and the implications of intermitting, as they will need to apply on your behalf to the University for permission to take time out.
+- Contact your Tutor to discuss your situation and the implications of intermitting - they will apply on your behalf to the University for permission to take time out.

 - You may also wish to consult the Students' Unions' Advice Service.